 3 | Understanding Significance and Limitations

-A big element to reading papers is understanding the limitations of the study, which then allows you to more accurately determine its significance.
+A major element to reading papers is understanding the limitations of the study, which then allows you to more accurately determine its significance.

 The biggest and most widespread mistake is jumping to the conclusion and not understanding the limitations and generalizability of a study.
-Look at any media article summarizing “new ground breaking research” and you’ll see what I mean.
-Towards the end of the discussion section in most any paper, you’ll find the author’s own interpretation of the limitations of their study.
-But, there are always many more limitations beyond what they mention.
+Look at any media article summarizing “new, groundbreaking research” and you’ll see what I mean.
+Towards the end of the discussion section in many papers, you’ll find the author’s own interpretation of the limitations of their study.
+But there are always many more limitations beyond what they mention.

-There have been entires books dedicated to the nuances of statistics and extrapolating conclusions from the research, and this is something I may consider making a dedicated future video on.
-Let me know in the comments below so I can gauge interest.
-Most people know about randomization, placebo-controlled, and single or double blinded studies.
-That being said, there is so much more nuance to it.
+There are entire books dedicated to the nuances of statistics and extrapolating conclusions from research.
+Most people know about randomization, placebo-controlled, and single or double blinded studies, but that being said, there is still so much more nuance to it.
 Here are a few examples:

-- Study design: is the study retrospective, meaning looking back historically, or prospective, starting with individuals that are followed over time?
+- Study design: is the study retrospective (looking back historically) or prospective (starting with individuals that are followed over time?)
 Is it case-control, cohort, or cross-sectional?

 - Basic statistical analyses: sensitivity versus specificity, normal and skewed distributions, positive and negative predictive values, etc.